JBL earbuds are reliable and well-made and work for a long time if you use them with care. However, they do run into problems at times.

 Check the USB Cable

-The JBL earbuds case can be charged by any USB type C cable, so if you have one lying around, you can use it to check if the original cable has gone bad.
+Any USB type C cable can charge the JBL earbuds case, so if you have one lying around, you can use it to check if the original cable has gone bad.

 Reset the Earbuds